niXman/shared-state/README.md

 # shared-state
-Test task for Shared-State server implementing using asio
+Test task for implementing multithreaded Shared-State server using asio